 - Melt 2 tablespoons of butter and toss with the bread cubes.

-- Optional: Sprinkle with 1 teaspoon of pumpkin spice and toss to coat.
+- Sprinkle with 1 teaspoon of pumpkin spice and toss to coat.
+You can use all types of spices and seasonings to make breadcrumbs.

 - Remove from the oven and allow to cool.